 The Spanish speaking population in the world cut across 20 countries where the language is spoken as an official language.
 These countries include Spain, Mexico, Argentina, Colombia, Bolivia, Chile, Costa Rica, Cuba, Dominican Republic, Ecuador, Equatorial Guinea, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Uruguay, and Venezuela.

-It is also the official language of Puerto Rico, an unincorporated territory of United States.
+It is also the official language of Puerto Rico, an unincorporated territory of the United States.

 The language has over 41 million speakers in the United States, which makes up 13% of the US population.
 This makes it the second-largest Spanish speaking country in the world after Mexico.